8dcc/minesweeper/README.md

 ### Description
 Simple CLI minesweeper with custom resolution (game size), difficulty and vim-like movement.
-Currently no color support but feel free to make a Pull Request.
+It has mouse support (if your terminal supports it) and also has color support (if your terminal supports it and it was compiled with `USE_COLOR`).

 ### Building
 ```console